billonline33/my-employee-demo/README.md

 To run the app from your local computer, run  "npm start",josn-server will be started automatically and run on port 3001.

 Redux is not really required for a simple project like this.
-However, I assume the manager wants to test the candidates' redux skills, so I continue added code to use redux.
+However, for demonstrate purpose, I use redux to manage state.

 I have also published the site to heroku, which can be found on http://employee-list-react.herokuapp.com/